 To add to their ambition of becoming Scotland’s leading artisanal distiller, R&B Distillers Limited have announced a bold new plan to add a second single malt whisky brand to their roster as well as creating much needed skilled employment in the local area.
 R&B Distillers’ move will bring a contemporary single malt to the old Victorian capital of whisky, once home to over 30 distilleries in days gone by.

-For reference: The Distilleries of Campbeltown
+For reference from Inside the Cask – The Distilleries of Campbeltown

 R&B have completed the purchase of the Dhurrie Farm in Machrihanish with the intention of building a new farm to bottle distillery, complete with a visitor centre and ultimately its own whisky club.
 The distillers are expected to finalise planning during 2022 and aim to break ground in 2023.